Spandanamareddy/Final-project/README.md

 logout/ delete user
 7. If user click on logout it will come back again to login page or if they click on delete user the user doesn't exist again he needs to register.
-8. Tey can check the reviews of the product.
+8. They can check the reviews of the product.

 #Future Updates on the website